Applying for a September 2017 place

 If you would like to know more about the appeals process and how it works, the Coram Children’s Legal Centre have put together a How To guide, which you can access here.

-Late appeals for Year 7
+Late applications for entry in September 2017 to Year 7

-Appeals for admission made after the start of the Autumn term will normally take place within 30 school days of the appeal being lodged.
+Appeal hearings will normally take place within 30 school days of the appeal being lodged.